crodjer/disturbance/README.md

 [![Crate](https://img.shields.io/crates/v/disturbance.svg)](https://crates.io/crates/disturbance)
 [![Build Status](https://travis-ci.com/crodjer/disturbance.svg?branch=master)](https://travis-ci.com/crodjer/disturbance)

-A utility to test if there were any disturbances in a services repsponse during deployment
+Monitor disturbances in a web service's behaviour.

+You may use `disturbance` as a monitoring utility which is up over an extended period of time to know if a service ever went down/unhealthy.
+Eg: Uptime during a deployment.

 ## Usage
 ```